mit-ccrg/mit-ccrg/README.md

     - used for most training tasks
     - 8 * Tesla V100 32GB

-The home directories `/storage/user_name` of the training and inference server are shared.

 The storage server is mounted to the training and inference servers at `/storage/remote/` for easy access.